-Year of stimate illion) Potential Funding Source and Amount (\$ million) Ted Original Updates Key locations and GMS Economic Corridor Expected/ Planned Measurable - No. Project Title Subsector Description Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact and security standards, and through the organization of capacity building workshops.
-3 Support for Implementing the Action Plan on Transport and Trade Facilitation in the GMS (Subproject 2) All GMS countries The cluster regional policy advisory TA supports the implementation of the GMS Trade and Transport Facilitation Action Plan, which was endorsed by the 16th GMS Ministerial Conference, in August 2010 in Ha Noi.
+Country Year of Cost Estimate (\$ million) Original Updated Cost Estimate (\$ million) Original Updated Cost Estimate Source and Amou (\$ million) Original Updated d Amount Key Locations and GMS Economic Corridor Expected/ Planned Measurable - No. Project Title Coverage Description Approval Original Updated Original Updates Status Updates Alignment Outputs Project Contact and security standards, and through the organization of capacity building workshops.
+33 Support for Implementing the Action Plan onTransport andTrade Facilitation inthe GMS (Subproject 2) All GMS countries The cluster regional policy advisory TA supports the implementation of the GMS Trade and Transport Facilitation Action Plan, which was endorsed by the 16th GMS Ministerial Conference, in August 2010 in Ha Noi.
 The TA has the following expected outputs under three components: (i) under transport facilitation, an exchange of traffic rights; (ii) under trade facilitation, (a) coordinated border management, (b) an enhanced SPS regime, (c) strengthened national and subregional transport and trade facilitation (TTF) institutions, and (d) a regional trade logistics strategy; (iii) under capacity building and regulatory reform: (a) capacity development, and (b) legal and regulatory improvements and harmonization.
 The TA is being implemented through a cluster approach, with Subproject 1 (\$2 million) implemented from 2011 to 2013, and Subproject 2 (\$3.7 million) from 2014 to 2017.
 The cluster approach was adopted to (i) acquire the flexibility needed for successful TTF outcomes, and (ii) allow a fine-tuning of activities based on the outcomes of previous efforts and the evolving context of TTF initiatives, as the GMS countries implement the ASEAN Economic Community Blueprint.
-2014 3.7 3.7 Department of Foreign Affairs and Trade (Australia)- 3.7 Department of Foreign Affairs and Trade (Australia)- 3.7 Ongoing.
-One of the major initiatives being supported by this RETA related to the advancement of the GMS Cross Border Transport Agreement, implementation of which was launched on 1 August 2018 following the signing of the MOU for its Early Harvest Implementation by all member countries as of March 2018 and its ratification in 2015.
+2014 3.7 3.7 Department of Foreign Affairs and Trade (Australia)- 3.7 Department of Foreign Affairs and Trade (Australia)- 3.7 Ongoing One of the major initiatives being supported by this RETA related to the advancement of the GMS Cross Border Transport Agreement, implementation of which was launched on 1 August 2018 following the signing of the MOU for its Early Harvest Implementation by all member countries as of March 2018 and its ratification in 2015.
 See description Kanya Sasradipoera ADB